JSorngard/lambert_w/README.md

 assert_abs_diff_eq!(ln1k, f64::ln(1000.0));
 ```

+The macros in the examples above are from the [`approx`](https://docs.rs/approx/latest/approx/)
+crate, and are used in the documentation examples of this crate.
+The assertion passes if the two supplied values are the same to within floating
+point error, or within an optional epsilon or relative difference.

 To compute any arbitrary branch at any arbitrary complex input the crate provides
 a function that uses the Halley iteration procedure: